cpgillem/markdown-publisher/README.md

 - Reading text from a file
 - Converting a markdown string to an HTML string
 - Converting a markdown string to an HTML string with inline CSS
-  - This will use a custom mistune Renderer.
   - This will be used in emails.
 - Converting an HTML string and a CSS file to PDF
   - This should also take advantage of a TOC and other metadata.
-- Converting a list of markdown files into an RSS XML feed